pfheatwole/thesis/source/canopy_geometry.rst

    opposed to explicit geometries), define "parametrization", and establish the importance of choosing a good parametrization.

-* [[To define a geometry, you can either use an explicit set of points or a set of parametric functions that generate the points.]]
+* [[To define a geometry, you either specify a set of points explicitly or you specify the parameters of parametric functions that generate the points.]]

 * [[Define *explicit geometry*: specifying variable values directly]]